dkenno2000/Windows-Alerts-for-Photon/README.md

 - Shows a Windows OS notification whenever a coin graduates on Photon Memescope.
 - Also displays the current price of Solana right on Photon.

-Uses the simple <b>Notifications Web API</b>b> to push OS notifications.
-Browser must be allowed to show notifications in the OS settings (Windows has this disabled by default).
+Uses the simple <b>Notifications Web API</b> to push OS notifications.

 ```bash
   new Notification(title, options)
 ```

+Browser must be allowed to show notifications in the OS settings.
+On my system, Windows had this disabled by default.

 <h2 id="started">⚙️ Getting started</h2>
 <h3>Prerequisites</h3>